syedshazli/Leetcode-Practice/README.md

-*
-*
-*
-*

-Binary Search: Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+[Problem 2]: Binary Search: Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If target exists, then return its index.
 Otherwise, return -1.

 You must write an algorithm with O(log n) runtime complexity.